Skip to main content

 Why can Expense Records differ from Operating Expenses?

-Expense Records show the raw expense-record total by expense date.
-Operating Expenses are the P&L expense basis used in the profit calculation.
+Expense Records show the gross raw expense-record total by expense date.
+Operating Expenses are the P&L expense basis: gross cost less recoverable input VAT/GST, while non-recoverable VAT/GST remains a cost.

 Is this report suitable for my accountant?